Arithmetic sums and products of infinite multiple zeta-star values: Abstract

 \section{Abstract}

 Multiple zeta-star values are variants of multiple zeta values which allow equality in the definition.
-Similar to the theory of continued fractions, every real number which is greater than $1$ can be realized as an unique infinite multiple zeta-star values in a natural way.
+Similar to the theory of continued fractions, every real number greater than $1$ can be naturally realized as a unique infinite multiple zeta-star value.
 In this paper, we investigate the arithmetic sums and products of infinite multiple zeta-star values with restricted indices.
 Moreover, inspired by the theory of continued fractions and Cantor set, we propose a series of conjectures concerning the algebraic points and arithmetic sums and products of infinite multiple zeta-star values with certain indices.

 \thefootnote